The best things to do with kids in Manchester – one of the country’s most fun cities

 Parks and recreation

-If you fancy getting away from the madding crowd for a while Manchester boasts excellent parks a short ride from the city centre.
+If you fancy getting away from the madding crowd for a while Manchester boasts excellent parks a short ride from the city centre. or you could take a self guided walk around the city.
 Heaton Park is the largest park in the north west and boasts a huge amount to do and see, from row boats and a garden centre to animals and historic trams.
 Heaton Park also runs a calendar of special events.
 On the other side of the city, Fletcher Moss Gardens in Didsbury is a delightful oasis in the middle of Manchester’s bustling southern suburbs.
 Just make sure you pack plenty of snacks and the kids water bottles.

 People’s History Museum